 FOR IMMEDIATE RELEASE

-The Southeastern New England Defense Industry Alliance is a catalyst for thought leadership and innovation in undersea technology, cybersecurity and defense technologies.
-The organization is focused on growing regional opportunities in the defense and homeland security sectors and facilitates associated workforce development efforts.
-For more information on SENEDIA, please visit: www.senedia.org.
+SENEDIA is a catalyst for thought leadership and innovation in undersea technology, cybersecurity, and defense technologies.
+The organization is focused on growing opportunities in the defense and homeland security sectors and facilitates associated workforce development efforts.
+We connect, convene, and partner across the industry to support talent, innovation, and growth.
+For more information on SENEDIA, please visit www.senedia.org.